Orange-OpenSource/Cool-Chic/docs/source/results/video/compression_performance.rst

 *************************

-The following table sums up the compression performance obtained by Cool-chic 4.0 against HEVC in a random access configuration settings.
+The following table sums up the compression performance obtained by Cool-chic 4.0 against several conventional codecs in a random access configuration settings.
 An intra period of 32 frames is used.
-Results are measure through `BD-rates
-<https://github.com/Anserw/Bjontegaard_metric>`_ which represents the relative
-rate required for Cool-chic to obtain the same quality than some other codec.
+Results are measure through `BD-rates <https://github.com/Anserw/Bjontegaard_metric>`_ which represents the relative rate required for Cool-chic to obtain the same quality than some other codec.

 .. raw:: html